jemgunay/spotify-unwrapped/README.md

 1. Get averages of the above
 1. Get most/least energetic tune in a playlist
 1. Oldest/newest track in a playlist?
 Graph years playlist tracks were released in
+1. Pie chart of genre frequency in a playlist?
+2. Explicit pie chart?

 * Artist/album popularity?